-The City & Guilds College Association (CGCA) extends an invitation to all full time students, including post graduate students, of the Engineering Faculty of Imperial College to have free membership of the City & Guilds College Association while they are students at Imperial.
-The free membership then continues until the January after your graduation.
-At that time to remain a member you must become a standard member, paying the annual fee that is currently £15.
+The City & Guilds College Association (CGCA) extends an invitation to all full-time students, including post graduate students, of the Engineering Faculty of Imperial College to have free membership of the City & Guilds College Association while they are students at Imperial.
+The free membership then continues until the 31st December the year after your graduation.
+At that time to remain a member you must become a annual member, paying the annual fee that is currently £15.

-Each year CGCA provides a calendar of events backed by multiple channel communications that enable yo to stay in contact with your class mates and friends from College wherever your career takes you.
+Each year CGCA provides a calendar of events backed by multiple channel communications that enable you to stay in contact with your classmates and friends from College wherever your career takes you.

 The social calendar includes:

-• The 'Decade Reunion' in November that gives an opportunity for 'old friends' to meet and share a lunch near to college.
+The Annual Reunion that gives an opportunity for 'old friends' to meet and share a lunch near to college.

-In addition we jointly arrange events with CGCU that appeal to students and alumni alike and have included suppers and receptions.
+In addition, we jointly arrange events with CGCU that appeal to students and alumni alike and have included careers guidance and interview techniques.
 All events enable both social and business networking with people who share an interest in the history, traditions and excellence of studying at College.
-If you are in the London area you can also join our programme of guided tours around areas of London.

 CGCA runs both printed and online communications.
 There are two issues of our house magazine, 'Imperial Engineer' each year which carries a mix of technology articles and social updates.
-We have a website that has reports of events and general information about CGCA and a LinkedIn group 'City & Guilds College Association' for more interactive interaction with other members.
+We have social media presence that gives details of forthcoming events and general news about the Association and Faculty.

 Also don't overlook our sister organisation, the Old Centralians' Trust, a registered charity that provides support for students to undertake non academic projects, expeditions as well as providing financial support for those that encounter real hardship while at College.